locessentials/eng401-business-english-us/overview/policies.md

   - Attending but clearly unprepared
   - Not attending class

-**Absence Policy:**
-You may miss up to two classes without losing points, provided you have justified your absence in advance or in cases of medical or family emergencies.
-In case of emergency, you must notify the professor by email as soon as possible.
+**Class Meeting Details:**
+- **More than 30 total meetings available** during this course
+- **Perfect attendance:** An excellent foundation to success that is rewarded in this class.
+Attend all available class meetings and get up to **2 extra credit points.**

 ## Late Assignment Policy

-You may submit up to two assignments late without affecting your grade, provided you have previously agreed with the course professor to submit late, or in cases of emergency.
+Late assignments are not generally accepted in this course.
+For people taking the course who have justified absences or if you have arranged in advance for an absence, you may turn in a limited number of late assignments.

 **Late Submission Guidelines:**
-- Assignments submitted late must be submitted within **five business days** from the original due date to receive full or partial credit
-- If late submission has not been previously agreed upon:
-  - **General assignments:** Lose 1 point from the total available points every two days
+- Late assignments should be submitted within the new time frame established by the student and approved by the instructor.
+- **General assignments:** Not accepted without prior arrangements.
 - **Partial exams:** Lose 20% of total available points per day

 ## Group Work Policy